 - Community science: Conduct wildlife surveys and data analysis

-Trainings operate every Saturday from April through June from our eastside location at Leach Botanical Garden.
+Trainings operate every Saturday from April through June.
 Internships are 40 hours a week and begin in mid-June and end in August.

 We are seeking youth adults who:

 - Are 16-20 years old and have an emerging or demonstrated interest in the environmental field

 - Are from low-income, diverse ethnic identities or life experiences from Gresham, Troutdale, or Clackamas

 - Are eligible to work in the United States

 Thank you to all our partners and supporters.
 We couldn’t do this program without the talent, skills, love, and care they provide.
 Check out all the good work our TALON partners are doing below:

 Metropolitan Family Service